smart-mobile-software/arisedocs/docs/source/ios.rst

     [Arise initializeWithKey:@"9c51b5e8f06ebd26728f29954365098f052c68c8"];

 Replace the value of the key by your own key.
-You can find it in your dashboard.
+You can find it at the top of your dashboard.

 4. Get the experiment value
 ---------------------------

 You can request a variation value using the getVariation: method with the experiment name (same as the one displayed in your dashboard).
-You can also set a default value in case of no connection from the server.
+You have also to set a default value in case of no connection to the server.
+"Buy it now" is the default value in the following code snippet.

 .. code-block:: obj-c

-    [ABTest getVariation:@"Experiment1" defaultValue:@"default value" data:^(NSString *value){
+    [ABTest getVariation:@"Experiment1" defaultValue:@"Buy it now" data:^(NSString *value){
         purchaseButton.title = value;
     }];